pynufft/pynufft/doc/source/installation/init.rst

 **Compiler**

-NUFFT_cpu class does not require a compiler.
+NUFFT class does not require a compiler.

-However, NUFFT_hsa relies on the JIT (just-in-time) compilation mechanism of Reikna/PyCUDA/PyOpenCL.
+However, NUFFT relies on the JIT (just-in-time) compilation mechanism of Reikna/PyCUDA/PyOpenCL.
 The supporting compiler may be:

-- gcc-7.3.0
+- gcc-7.3.0, gcc-8.4.0

 - Microsoft (R) Visual Studio 2015 community edition.
 (Please refer to the following section: special topic: Installation under Windows 10).